 When one thinks about the color palette of a historic home’s interior, specific hues come to mind.
-Victorian homes tended to be painted in colors that reflected what was available from plant-based pigments, such as eggplant, ochre, hues of green and teal, rich plum or black, and deep burgundy.
+Victorian homes tended to be painted in colors that reflected what was available from plant-based pigments, such as earth tones like eggplant, ochre, hues of green and teal, rich plum or black, and deep burgundy.
 These homes were commonly painted in a three-tiered color scheme; the main color covering the majority of the room, a secondary color covering trim, doors and woodwork, and a deeper or brighter color as an accent.
 Craftsman homes of the late 1800s were typically adorned with wood trim warmed by the honey tones of gumwood.
 Midcentury homes, with their bold clean lines, tended toward neutral palettes combined with brighter accents that were popular at the time.

-Today’s historic homes sometimes follow the dictates of the past, but more often blend architectural details with the desired aesthetic of the homeowner.
+Today’s historic homes sometimes follow the dictates of the past, but more often blend architectural style with the desired aesthetic of the homeowner.
 The use of paint color can, of course, be a bold statement made throughout the house, but it can also exist as a surprising accent that bursts from an otherwise neutral palette.
 We’ve had the pleasure of working in many of Boston’s historic homes, the owners of which choosing to honor their home’s history while at the same time adding contemporary style with a pop of color.

 We recently painted the cabinets, trim, and walls of this Newton kitchen in a warm Farrow & Ball Clunch and Wimbourne White.
 The one exception is the kitchen island, painted in Farrow & Ball’s Hague Blue.
 While this color is atypical of the home’s original Victorian style, it creates a unique focal point, blending rich architecture with a fresh contemporary look.